HFSS GUIDE FOR MARKETERS AND INFLUENCERS

 What are the UK HFSS regulations?

 Regulations restrict how these “less healthy” products can be advertised and promoted.
 It is crucial for marketers and influencers because HFSS rules directly limit when, where and how you can promote many popular food and drink brands, especially to under‑16s and during peak media times.
-HFSS regulation is part of broader efforts to tackle obesity, particularly among children, where high consumption of energy-dense, nutrient-poor foods is linked to overweight and diet-related diseases.
-Policymakers target marketing and in-store visibility because these activities strongly influence purchasing behaviour, impulse buys and children’s food preferences.
+HFSS regulation is part of broader efforts to tackle obesity, particularly among children, where high consumption of energy-dense, nutrient-poor foods is linked to diet-related diseases.

 HFSS advertising rules